What Is an IVR and Why Does Your Business Need It?

 It’s important to know, however, that not all IVRs are created equal.

 Why would a company want to create a custom greeting with their IVR?
 What’s the point of doing so when you just want to direct the call as quickly and efficiently as possible?
 Well, you may want to do this for branding and identity purposes.
 There’s also a great branding benefits from having consumers call a company and hear a custom message.
 This extra touch can offer a lot of value, giving your callers a personalized experience, so they don’t feel like they are taking orders from a machine.

 Collecting Information with an IVR

 IVRs collect information about your customers.
 They also redirect calls to the most appropriate agent or department.
 If your IVR doesn’t send that gathered information over to the agent that handles the call, and the caller is expected to repeat the information back to them, that could be incredibly frustrating.
-It’s important to make sure you work with a company that offers a proven IVR system that doesn’t run into these types of issues.
-The goal is making the caller experience as enjoyable as possible.
+It’s important to make sure you work with a company that offers a proven IVR system that doesn’t experience these types of issues.
+The goal is making the caller experience as pleasant as possible.

 Prioritizing Calls with an IVR

 IVRs can also help you prioritize calls.
 They help navigate the process of where a caller should go, and you can even set it up so that specific agents get specific calls.
 This is optimal because you can ensure that your best agents get the best calls, ensuring that the most handled agents receive priority.
 IVRs can also ensure that your company can deal with a higher volume of calls.

 Phonexa’s Call Logic platform offers a fully customizable voice interaction system that helps you acquire customer information and route calls to the appropriate department.